 The Right Tool for the Job

 This probably all seems easier said than done.
 Fortunately, there’s a tool that does it all for you.
-The EVAN360 platform allows you to fill the skills/talent gap quickly so you can stay efficient and competitive.
+EVAN360 allows you to fill skills and talent gaps quickly so you can stay efficient and competitive.
 Here’s how:

 - Inventory: Companies are using EVAN360 to inventory talent and manage who is an expert in any combination of skills or knowledge inside and outside the organization.

 - Build: The platform is a mechanism that allows organizations to assign any combination of skills to engineers, geologists, or other personnel.
 A robust network of experts is established so talent is available and accessible whenever support needs arise.